TheMarvelousWhale/DialogflowBulkUpload-Lib-ExamHall/README.md

 ### EXPECTED OUTPUT

 There will be as many intents as there are intended in the excel files.
-These intents will have a message and a link button to the NTU map
+These intents will have a message and a link button to the NTU map (formatted to Kommunicate custom payload)